AetherraLabs/Aetherra/docs/AETHERRA_MEMORY_SYSTEM.md

 - Local-first persistence with graceful degradation (features run even if optional components are unavailable).
 - Backward compatibility for existing plugins and tests.
 - Async-first API in advanced/core systems; small sync helpers for compatibility.

+Implementation notes (current state)

+- Strong hashing and determinism:
+  - Memory IDs are generated with BLAKE2s-128 (32-hex chars) in `LyrixaMemorySystem` to keep IDs compact while avoiding weak hashes.
+  - QFAC metrics caches (entropy/pattern) use SHA-256 keys.
+  - Concept embeddings use a deterministic SHA-256–seeded PRNG for reproducibility.
+  - Legacy MD5/SHA1 usages have been removed from memory-related paths.

 Design goals